stephbuon/faha-2022/README.md

 # Foundations and Applications of Humanities Analytics
+(enter description)

 ## First Time Set Up
-For this course we will be using the latest version "Anaconda"--a distribution of the Python programming langauge with pre-configured settings designed for "scientific computing" such as text mining, data analytics, and more!
+For this course we will be using the latest version "Anaconda"--a distribution of the Python programming langauge with pre-configured settings designed for text mining, data analytics, and more!

 - Install [Anaconda](https://www.anaconda.com/products/distribution#macos) (it may take a couple minutes to download).
 -